Lillian Yarbo: Screen

-Yarbo appeared in at least two films in 1936 and one in 1937 before receiving glowing notices—and her first onscreen credit—the following year in the otherwise indifferently received Warren William vehicle, Wives Under Suspicion.
-For that and her equally acclaimed performance in Frank Capra's hugely successful adaptation of Kaufman and Hart's You Can't Take It With You (which, by virtue of the film's panoramic, full-cast billboard, also inspired a new nickname), Yarbo was judged 1938's best Negro comedic actress by Pittsburgh Courier film critic Earl J. Morris.
+Yarbo appeared in at least two films in 1936 and 1937 before her first onscreen credit in the following year in the Warren William vehicle, Wives Under Suspicion.
+Whilst that film was received somewhat indifferently by critics, reviews noted her performance as particularly praiseworthy.
+For that and her equally acclaimed performance in Frank Capra's successful adaptation of Kaufman and Hart's You Can't Take It With You (which, by virtue of the film's panoramic, full-cast billboard, also inspired a new nickname), Yarbo was judged 1938's best Negro comedic actress by Pittsburgh Courier film critic Earl J. Morris.
 In 1939, she was awarded that same distinction by the short-lived Sepia Theatrical Writers Guild.
 Indeed, even prior to 1938, the then-as-yet thoroughly anonymous Yarbo—as Claire Trevor's maid in Alfred Werker's much-rewritten Big Town Girl—caught the eye of one reviewer who noted that "a Negro lassie—inexcusably omitted from the cast list—renders yeoman service and considerable comedy as the countess' maid".

 Awards and favorable notices notwithstanding, and despite director King Vidor's personal support for her as early as 1937 (following Yarbo's sophomore screen turn, appearing uncredited with Barbara Stanwyck in Vidor's Stella Dallas), she continued to be routinely cast in bit parts, primarily as a maid, cook or otherwise low-skilled worker, often uncredited, appearing in at least 50 films between 1936 and 1949.

 In the fall of 1943, amid an already setback-laden half-decade, a potentially career-altering opportunity—being cast in a straight dramatic role opposite Canada Lee in a screen adaptation of Richard Wright's Native Son—failed to materialize when Orson Welles, who had directed Lee in the original Broadway production, proved unavailable.
 Adding injury to insult, just weeks later, a near-fatal car crash put Yarbo out of commission for the first half of 1944.
 She appeared in just one film that year, and over the next five averaged exactly two films a year, uncredited in all but one, ending her screen career much as it had begun.